 Toast vs Square vs Clover: Which Is the Cheapest?

 Square POS is definitely the most affordable POS out of these three options, as its starter plan comes in at zero dollars per month, and its transaction rates are lower than Toast’s.
-Toast, on the other hand, offers a wider selection of free hardware options, so will be a better value for food and drinks venues after something slightly more elevated than an iPad setup.
+Toast, on the other hand, offers a wider selection of free hardware options, so it will be a better value for food and drinks venues after something slightly more elevated than an iPad setup.

-However, Clover POS’s transaction fees, which range from 2.3% + 10¢ to 3.5% + 10¢ are lower than those charged by Toast and Square.
+However, Clover POS’s transaction fees, which range from 2.3% + 10¢ to 3.5% + 10¢, are lower than those charged by Toast and Square.
 So, if you manage a medium to large store or food business and sell in high volumes, it’s likely you’ll end up saving more with Clover overall.

 How much does Toast POS cost?